How to Build AI Agent with Salesforce? Step-by-Step Guide [2025]

 Build & Customize AI Agents For Agentforce

-Salesforce Agentforce integrates human capabilities with autonomous agents powered by artificial intelligence (AI), data, and actionable insights.
-It offers essential features and tools for creating, customizing, and deploying reliable agents and other innovative AI applications, all while maintaining the necessary guardrails and supervision.
+Agentforce by Salesforce integrates human capabilities with autonomous agents powered by artificial intelligence (AI), data, and actionable insights.
+It offers essential features and tools for creating, customizing, and deploying reliable agents and other innovative AI applications while maintaining the necessary guardrails and supervision.
 Below is an overview of the key components.

 Metadata